Does Green Tea Help With Diabetes?

 Green Tea and Diabetes

-A Japanese study done in 2006 found that people who drank 6 or more cups of green tea a day were 33% less likely to develop type 2 diabetes than people who drank under 1 cup of green tea a week.
+Notably, a Japanese study conducted in 2006 found that individuals who drank six or more cups of green tea daily had a 33% lower risk of developing type 2 diabetes compared to those who consumed less than one cup per week.

 Other Health Benefits of Green Tea